raheelgudeman/defensive-analytics-siem-lite/README.md

 **defensive-analytics-siem-lite** is a beginner-friendly cybersecurity project that demonstrates the core concepts behind a **Security Information and Event Management (SIEM)** system.
 The project focuses on **defensive cyber operations**, emphasizing log analysis, detection logic, alerting, and reporting.

-This repository is designed to help learners and aspiring cyber professionals understand how security events are collected, analyzed, and transformed into actionable alerts in a SOC environment.
+This repository helps learners and aspiring cyber professionals understand how security events are collected, analyzed, and transformed into actionable alerts in a SOC environment.

 ---